Hundreds weep for Darcey FreemanArticle from: Font

 fun with their families”.

-Kevin Rudd, the Prime Minister, embraced the idea
+Rudd, the Prime Minister,

-and described Darcey's death as “gut wrenching for the entire nation”.
+and described Darcey's death as “gut wrenching for the entire

-"People have been really affected by this.
-Anyone
+have been really affected by

 with a touch of humanity in them finds this just unspeakable,” he said.